Thermal emission spectra of the ultra-hot Jupiter WASP-33 b

-Characterizations of exoplanetary atmospheres are vital for addressing some key questions in the field of exoplanets, such as the formation and evolution of planets, the property and evolution of planet atmospheres, and the detection of possible biosignatures.
-Over the past two decades, atmospheric studies have predominantly focused on transiting close-in gas giants, particularly the hot Jupiters (HJs) and ultra-hot Jupters (UHJs), thanks to their relatively strong atmospheric signals.
-Joint analysis based on data across broad wavelengths and/or multiple resolutions enable constraints on atmospheric temperature-pressure profiles, chemical composition, dynamics, and escape processes.
+Characterizations of exoplanetary atmospheres are vital for addressing some key questions in the field of exoplanets, such as the formation and evolution of planets, the properties and evolution of planet atmospheres, and the detection of possible biosignatures.
+Over the past two decades, atmospheric studies have predominantly focused on transiting close-in gas giants, particularly the hot Jupiters (HJs) and ultra-hot Jupiters (UHJs), due to their relatively strong atmospheric signals.
+Joint analysis based on data across broad wavelengths and/or multiple resolutions enables constraints on atmospheric temperature-pressure profiles, chemical composition, dynamics, and escape processes.

-UHJs have high equilibrium temperatures $T_{\rm eq}$>2200\,K~\citep{Parmentier2018, stangret2022, Tan2024} and highly inflated atmospheres, which represent a distinct planet population and the most favorable targets for time-resolved spectroscopic observations like transmission and emission spectroscopy~\citep{snellen2025}.
-Recent abundance retrievals for some HJs and UHJs (e.g., WASP-121\,b~\citep{smith2024,evans2025}, WASP-18\,b~\citep{sheppard2017}) seems to be inconsistent with predictions for this population, particularly the expected inverse correlation between metallicity and the carbon-to-oxygen (C/O) ratio~\citep{Espinoza2017, Cridland2019}.
-While mechanisms like pebble drift~\citep{booth2017} could potentially explain these abundances, the observed discrepancies invoke the demand for more observation input to test and refine the current theories.
+Ultra-hot Jupiters, which have high equilibrium temperatures $T_{\rm eq}$>2200\,K~\citep{Parmentier2018, stangret2022, Tan2024} and highly inflated atmospheres, represent a distinct population of planets and are the most favorable targets for time-resolved spectroscopic observations such as transmission and emission spectroscopy~\citep{snellen2025}.
+Recent abundance retrievals for some HJs and UHJs, for example WASP-121\,b~\citep{smith2024,evans2025} and WASP-18\,b~\citep{sheppard2017}, seem to be inconsistent with predictions for this population, particularly the expected inverse correlation between metallicity and the carbon-to-oxygen (C/O) ratio~\citep{Espinoza2017, Cridland2019}.
+Although mechanisms such as pebble drift~\citep{booth2017} could potentially explain these abundances, the observed discrepancies invoke the demand for more observation input to test and refine current theories.